Monique Ramahay: Smock Pionner

 The story begins in the eighties with Monique Ramahay, a young Malagasy engineer who decides to change career and, at last, to follow her dream.

 Passionate about the traditional embroidery and smocks of her native island and very attracted by children’s wear, she launches her own company : "Perlin".
-She becomes one of the first to offer high quality "vita malagasy" ( made in Madagascar in Malagasy ) handmade clothes for the most famous children’s ready-to-wear brands such as Bonpoint, Cyrillus, Baby Dior, Jacadi, Tartine et Chocolat...
+She becomes one of the first to offer high quality "vita malagasy" ( made in Madagascar in Malagasy ) handmade clothes for the most tasteful children’s ready-to-wear labels such as Bonpoint, Cyrillus, Baby Dior, Jacadi, Tartine et Chocolat...

 A NEW Energy

 Following the socio-economic crisis of 1991 in Madagascar, the company faces several challenges but takes the opportunity to evolve.
 Monique then decides to express more strongly her real passion by focusing on limited collections letting her creativity speak freely.
 In 2009 she opens her own boutique in Paris in the 6th arrondissement near the Luxembourg garden.
 Close to little Parisians’ favorite playground, the shop is ideally located.